Stress and Alcohol Use Among College Students: What Are the Real Dangers?

 When someone chooses to take risks with drinking, they’re actually risking their power of choice on a bigger scale.
 This is true not just because there may be punitive consequences, but also because alcohol has a sneaky way of commandeering their control and their power.
 Patterns of alcohol abuse and addiction effectively withdraw a person’s control.
 But a young person can get ahead of their stress and potential alcohol problems at the same time by accessing some of these resources.
 Empowering students with the ability to make informed choices from the start will help them move gracefully through college and beyond.

-Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
+Alta Mira offers comprehensive alcohol treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward lasting recovery.